How to work with difficult clients in business effectively

 You try to calm yourself down with repeating like a mantra ‘the customer is always right’ but this rule, like any other one, has exceptions so if you feel that minuses outweigh pluses then giving up on such a client would probably be the wisest decision.

-But if you want to get a true compliment to your efficiency, you will have to overcome your fears and address yelling, complaining and arguing regardless of your emotions.
 If you start to tiptoe around the situation, you will surely have a quiet peaceful day, but, unfortunately, you will skip an opportunity to deal with a tough customer and turn it into an experience of value, which is simply the counter-productive behaviour, let’s admit it.

 Types of tough customers